 Tissue flap procedures are those techniques which uses tissue from the tummy area or the back for reconstruction of the breast.
 These operations leave scars both from where the tissue was taken and on the reconstructive breast.
 These scars will fade over time, but they never completely go away.

-The TRAM flap technique is a type of tissue flap procedure which uses extra tissue and muscle from the lower abdominal wall to reconstruct your breast.
+The TRAM flap technique is a type of tissue flap procedure that uses extra tissue and muscle from the lower abdominal wall to reconstruct your breast.
 There is usually enough tissue in this area alone to create a new breast and therefore, in the vast majority of cases, an implant is not needed.
 The skin, fat and at least one of the abdominal muscles are moved from the abdomen to the chest area.
-The obvious secondary benefit of this type of reconstruction is that it results in a tightening of the lower abdomen wall, or tummy tuck.
+The obvious secondary benefit of this type of reconstruction is that it results in a tightening of the lower abdomen wall, or tummy tuck but without the need for a separate surgery.

 There are two types of TRAM flaps.
 First, the pedicle flap which involves leaving the flap attached to its original blood supply and tunneling up under the skin to the breast area.
 Second, the free flap, which means that the surgery cuts the flap of skin, fat, blood vessels and muscle free from its original location and attaches the flap to the blood vessels in the chest area.
 Latissimus Dorsi flap, another type of tissue flap procedure, moves muscle and skin from your back when extra tissue is needed.
 The flap is made up of skin, fat, muscle and blood vessels.
 It is tunneled under the skin to the front of the chest and the tissue is then remodeled to form the new breast.
 This procedure might also require the use of a small prosthesis.